yag-im/infra/doc/storage.md

 Binds `{appstor-vol}/{user_id}/{app_release_slug}/{app_release_uuid}` into `/opt/yag`

-# 3. jukeboxsvc
+# jukeboxsvc

-Performs apps' clone (apps -> clones) functionality.

-## fstab (deprecated, use ssh to jukebox node)

-    {appstor_dc1_ip}:/ /mnt/appstor/{dc1} nfs nfsvers=4,minorversion=2,proto=tcp,fsc,nocto 0 0
-    {appstor_dc2_ip}:/ /mnt/appstor/{dc2} nfs nfsvers=4,minorversion=2,proto=tcp,fsc,nocto 0 0

-Note: when using in a local dev env (from devcontainer), you must rebuild jukeboxsvc devcontainer every time machine is rebooted to mount `/mnt/appstor_nfs` from host properly.
+Performs apps cloning (apps -> clones) operation by SSH-ing into appstor instance and CoW-ing app bundle (check implementation in the [clone_app.sh](../ansible/roles/appstor/files/clone_app.sh)) script.

-# Extend appstor space
+# Expanding appstor space

-1. In OVH panel, open Storage -> Block Storage.
+1. In OVH panel, open `Storage -> Block Storage`.
 Extend size of instances.
 They'll be reattached to instances afterwards;
-2. Reboot appstor instance (this may lead to inaccessible node by ssh; try stop/start instance (not reboot), and it somehow gets to normal state);
+2. Reboot appstor instance (this may lead to inaccessible node by ssh; try stop/start instance (not reboot), and it somehow gets to normal state); See "Storage order attach problem" at the top of this document if reboot fails.
+3. Run:

-3. sudo btrfs filesystem resize max /opt/yag/data/appstor;
+        sudo btrfs filesystem resize max /opt/yag/data/appstor;

+on each node after reboot.

 4. update volume_size in ovh module in tofu.

-See #1 at the top of this document if reboot fails.

 # Useful commands